+Actuarial cost method (Funding)

+Actuarial cost method (GASB 68)

+Amortization method

-Actuarial cost method (Funding) Projected Unit Credit Cost Method Actuarial cost method (GASB 68) Entry Age Normal Fixed 20-year period as of October 1, 2015 as a level Amortization method percentage of payroll.
+Fixed 20-year period as of October 1, 2015 as a level percentage of payroll.
 Future gains and losses and changes in actuarial assumptions will be amortized in layers over 20-year periods.

+Asset valuation method Actuarial assumptions:

+Inflation

-Asset valuation method 5-year smoothing Actuarial assumptions: Inflation 2.5% 3% plus merit component based on employee's year of service Salary increases Investment rate of return 7.5%, net of pension plan investment expenses RP-2000 healthy mortality 3-year set-forward with Mortality rates - ordinary generational projections using scale A RP-2000 disabled mortality 3-year set-forward with Mortality rates - disability
+Salary increases 2.5% to 4.55% varies by year of service Investment rate of return 7.25%, net of pension plan investment expenses